discordjs/guide/guide/popular-topics/reactions.md

 ```

 ::: warning
-Make sure not to remove reactions by emoji or by user too much; if there are many reactions or a lot of users, it can be considered API spam.
+Make sure not to remove reactions by emoji or by user too much; if there are many reactions or users, it can be considered API spam.
 :::

 </branch>
 <branch version="12.x">

 Removing reactions by user is not as straightforward as removing by emoji or removing all reactions.
-The API does not provide a method for selectively removing reactions of a user.
+The API does not provide a method for selectively removing the reactions of a user.
 This means you will have to iterate through reactions that include the user and remove them.

 <!-- eslint-skip -->
 ```js